 Millennials and technology: How to use IT to appeal to a younger demographic

-Thinking with a technology hat on can come as truly second nature to millennials – those who are people born between 1979 and 1994.
-They have grown up in an increasingly digital world, where the internet is commonplace and their lives can be organised from the palm of their hand.
+Millennials, who are those born between 1979 and 1994, are likely to naturally think with a technology hat on.
+This age group of people have grown up in an increasingly digital world.
+The internet is commonplace and their lives can be organised from the palm of their hand.

-Employers can reap the benefits of opening up their eyes to how millennials and technology can go together with transferable skills to bring to the office.
-And, we’re not talking about someone knowing how to use social media professionally because they post things on their own Instagram.
+As an employer, you can reap the benefits of how millennials and technology go together when transferable skills are brought to the office.
+We’re not talking about someone knowing how to use social media professionally because they post things on their own Instagram.

-Here’s what to consider to not only attract but retain millennials and technology skills which could breathe life into your company.
+Here’s how to attract and retain millennials and their technology skills to breathe life into your company.

 Bring your own device

-A huge 92% of millennials own smartphones, compared to 85% of Generation X, which are people between the ages of 38 and 53 years old.
-When many of your team members are likely to have their own up-to-date technology at their fingertips, it makes economic sense to have a Bring Your Own Device policy.
+A huge 92% of millennials own smartphones, compared to 85% of Generation X, who are between 38 and 53 years old.
+When team members have their own up-to-date technology at their fingertips, it makes economic sense to have a Bring Your Own Device policy.

-This is not only a potentially cost cutting strategy but it could introduce your teams to apps, new ways of working and the latest gadgets which could have slipped under the radar otherwise.
+This is not only a potentially cost cutting strategy but it could introduce your teams to new apps, different ways of working and the latest gadgets.

 - Clear guidelines on how to store sensitive company data on personal devices.